What Were the Pollution Effects of the Industrial Revolution?

 Air Pollution: The Smog Crisis

 The rapid industrialization of the Industrial Revolution led to catastrophic air quality issues, particularly in urban centers.
-Think about it: London, for instance, became synonymous with the term “pea soup fog,” a dense, noxious smog that shrouded the city for days, weeks, and even months.
+Which means London, for instance, became synonymous with the term “pea soup fog,” a dense, noxious smog that shrouded the city for days, weeks, and even months.
 The widespread adoption of coal-fired steam engines, factories, and residential heating systems released massive quantities of sulfur dioxide, nitrogen oxides, and particulate matter into the atmosphere.
 These emissions created a toxic atmosphere that not only obscured visibility but also caused respiratory ailments such as chronic bronchitis and lung disease among city dwellers.

 Water Contamination: Industrial Waste and Urban Sewage